 Heavy industrial land uses will be prohibited in the plan area post reclamation.
-Future commercial and industrial development will be strategically located with local commercial development supported in the Hamlet of Keephills.
+Future Strategic commercial and local commercial development will be supported in the plan area.
+ASP policies acknowledge existing industrial sites and the repurposing of area infrastructure for future industrial and commercial opportunities, and industrial development will be strategically located with local commercial development supported in the Hamlet of Keephills.
 The Keephills Generation Plant site will be retained for industrial uses.
 Future resource extraction operations can be considered in the plan area when operations comply with all provincial and municipal regulations and permit approvals, follow best management practices, and do not conflict with agricultural operations.